-EPA's Chemical Compatibility Chart EPA-600/2-80-076 April 1980

-A METHOD FOR DETERMINING THE COMPATIBILITY OF CHEMICAL MIXTURES
+EPA's Chemical Compatibility Chart EPA-600/2-80-076 April 1980 A METHOD FOR DETERMINING THE COMPATIBILITY OF CHEMICAL MIXTURES

 Please Note: This chart is intended as an indication of some of the hazards that can be expected on mixing chemical wastes.
-Because Tetale York: Instant is intended as an indication of some or the inazards that can be explicited in infragrenical wastes.
-Declared of the differing activities of the thousands of compounds that may be encountered, it is not possible to make any chart definitive and all inclusive.
-It cannot be assumed to ensure compatibility of wastes because wastes are not classified as hazardous on the chart, nor do any blanks necessarily mean that the mixture cannot result in a hazard occurring.
-Detailed instructions as to hazards involved in handling and disposing of any given waste should be obtained from the originator of the waste.
+Because of the differing activities of the thousands of compounds that may be encountered, it is not possible to make any chart definitive and all inclusive.
+It cannot be assumed to ensure compatibility of wastes because wastes are not classified as hazardoas on the chart, nor do any blanks necessarily mean that the mixture cannot result in a hazard occurring.
+Detailed instructions as to hazards involved in handling and disposing of any given wastes should be obtained from the originator of the waste.